 How to make the meat crispier?

-To make the pork crispier, add some cornstarch in the flour mixture.
+To make the pork crispier, add some cornstarch to the flour mixture.
 Also, you can skip the eggs in general, and simply coat the seasoned meat with potato starch.

 In any case, do not let it cook in the sauce for too long or it will lose the crispness and become soggy.